All Because I Needed A New Bible

 Or, How I Joined Ranks with C.H.
 Spurgeon and Became a Calvinist

 My Bible has been a beloved treasure to me.
 It has accompanied me everywhere I have gone, and I have filled most of its pages with all manner of notes and markings.
-Over the years, however, as its pages began to separate from the spine, I have often repaired it with tape.
+Over the years as its pages began to separate from the spine, I have often repaired it with tape to hold it together.
 Then one day my kids carried it out into the back yard and my dog tore it apart.
 Never will I forget the horror of that scene!
-Once again, I repaired it, but it became increasingly inconvenient to use; yet, I held on to it because I loved it so!
+Once again, I repaired it, but it became increasingly inconvenient to use; yet I held on to it because I loved it so!

 In recent years, I have traversed uneven territory on my Christian journey.
 Frustration in ministry and frustration with ministers.
 Things and people beloved were falling by the wayside, tarnished by scandal and compromise.
 Beyond the circumstances and conflicts, I found myself in a state of spiritual melancholy toward the word of God.
 After years of study, it seemed there was nothing left to discover.
 Alas, all was vanity and vexation of spirit, and there was nothing new under the sun!
 I was cynical and discouraged.